Richard-code-gig/Richard-code-gig/README.md

 - 👋 Hi, I’m @Richard-code-gig.
 - 👀 I’m interested in Python, Machine learning and data science in general.
-- 💞️ Collaborate is appreciated.
+- 💞️ Collaboration is appreciated.
 - 📫 Follow me on Twitter @Mr_olorunfemi.

 <!---